FREQUENTLY ASKED QUESTIONS

 Are you one of those doulas who value breastfeeding above all other types of feeding?

-ABSOLUTELY NOT.
+Absolutely not!
+While I think breastfeeding/chestfeeding is great I think bottle feeding and formula feeding are pretty great too.
 Whatever YOU want, as a parent, whatever will make you happy, is what I am all about.
-I have seen happy, healthy, AMAZING kids turn out left and right no matter what they were fed.
+I have seen happy, healthy, AMAZING kids turn out left and right no matter how or what they were fed.
 Do I think breastfeeding is cool?
 Sure.
 Am I going to support you and encourage you and be your cheerleader, especially through those first few tough weeks?
 You betcha.
 But I also think formula is pretty freaking great too.
-There is no way I am going to push you to do anything, or look down on you, or make you feel guilty.
+There is no way I will push you to do anything, look down on you, or make you feel guilty.
 There is no “all or nothing” when it comes to parenting, really.

 A baby nurse will also usually come and stay with the family full-time for 2 weeks to a month and take the baby around the clock, while a doula comes in for a shift agreed upon with the family based on their individual needs, and is happy to work flexibly with the family for several months and beyond.

 There is also a big difference in the level of training and credentialing.
 A postpartum doula or Newborn Care Specialist is usually trained and certified by a respected organization.
 “Baby nurses” are rarely licensed nurses and rarely professionally trained.
 There is no intensive certification process for a “baby nurse”.
 Many are not up to date on current safety recommendations and best practices for newborns, either.